 How to Publish a Book on Amazon in 6 Simple Steps

 After much time and effort, you’re finally done writing your book 一 congratulations!
 Now it’s time to make it available for your audience to buy, starting with publishing it on Amazon.
 While the process is relatively simple, it can still be stressful to go through it alone.
 But don't worry: we're here to help!

-Here’s a step-by-step guide to help you confidently publish a book on Amazon.
+How to publish a book on Amazon:

 1. Start an account on Kindle Direct Publishing (KDP)